AbrahamTouch/FoodTruckRetriever/README.md

 Food Truck Retriever is a .NET Core console app that retrieves open food truck data at the current time within an area.
 The area is circle that is defined by user input.
 The inputs are origin latitude, origin longitude, and range.
 This app currently only works for the San Francisco area.
 It is leverageing data from [San Francisco Mobile Food Schedule.](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Schedule/jjew-r69b)

 # Prerequisites and Setup
-In order for the application to be able to access the San Francisco Mobile Food Schedule the user must procure a App Token.
+In order for the application to be able to access the San Francisco Mobile Food Schedule consistently the user must procure an App Token.
 To obtain an App Token please visit [here](https://data.sfgov.org/profile/edit/developer_settings).
 After procuring an app token the user needs to update the appsettings.json found in the FoodTruckRetriever.Console project with the app token.
 A sample of the appsettings.json is provided below.

     {
     "WebSettingsConfiguration":